-- 1/4 cup + 2 tablespoons chopped scallions (white and green parts), plus extra for garnish (2-3 scallions total)
+- 1/4 cup chopped green onions white and green parts, plus additional 1-2 tablespoons for garnish (2-3 scallions total)

-- Combine the cornmeal, whole wheat pastry flour, all-purpose flour, baking powder and salt in a large bowl.
-In a separate bowl, combine the milk, eggs, applesauce, and canola oil.
+- In a large bowl, stir together the cornmeal, whole wheat pastry flour, baking powder, and salt.
+In a separate bowl or large measuring cup, combine the milk, eggs, apple sauce, oil, and honey.

 - Make a well in the center of the dry ingredients, then add the wet ingredients.

 - Stir by hand, just until combined, then let the batter rest for 20 minutes.

 - Stir in the cheese, 1/4 cup green onions, and jalapenos.

 - Preheat the oven to 350 degrees F. Lightly coat an 8×8-inch pan with cooking spray.
 Then, pour the rested batter into the prepared pan, then smooth the top.
 Sprinkle remaining green onions over the top.

 - Bake until the top and edges are dry and a toothpick inserted in the center comes out clean, 24-29 minutes.
 Let cool, then slice and serve warm or at room temperature.